ssvassiliev/Basics_of_Computers/_episodes/02-Computer_Components.md

 7. A graphics processing unit (GPU) is a specialized processor originally designed to accelerate 3D graphics rendering.
 There are different types of GPUs: integrated GPUs that are part of the CPU and discrete GPUs that are sold separately.
 Compared to integrated GPUs, discrete GPUs have much greater processing capabilities.
 GPUs today are more programmable than ever before.
 In addition to traditional graphics rendering, they are now used in a wide range of applications.
 8. Last but not least, the motherboard is one of the biggest boards in a computer's case, and it forms the backbone of the device.
 Besides managing power, motherboard enables communication between a computer's CPU, RAM, storage and other components.

+Some computer components can be combined on a single chip.
+GPUs are often integrated into CPU chips, for example.
+Almost all computer components can be integrated onto a single chip, including CPUs, GPUs, memory interfaces, and input/output interfaces.
+This type of microchip is known as a System-on-a-Chip.
+Computers can be made smaller and more energy-efficient with SoCs.
+SoCs may, however, not offer the same performance as dedicated dicrete CPUs or GPUs because of power and space limitations.

 As we move forward, let's take a closer look at some of the most important computer components.

 ## 8. Central Processing Unit (CPU)